malsayber/partial_discharge_compare/README.md

 from `unitest/data/748987.npy` via a path resolved from the project root so the script runs from any working directory.
 Execute it line by line to understand the flow; every stage emits INFO logs including how many features were generated and how many remain after selection.
-The workflow requires `featurewiz` for the final selection step, so be sure it is installed.
+The workflow attempts to use `featurewiz` for the final selection step.
+If that package fails to import, a warning is logged and all features are retained.
 Use these logs as a starting point for extending your own experiments.

 ### Tests